Stem Cells and Reprogramming Methods for Neuroscience: An SfN Training Series

 These resources will help advance your understanding of how to generate neural subtypes using stem cells or other reprogramming tools to solve a question in neuroscience.

-The series’ training modules were organized in partnership with Marius Wernig (Stanford University), Kristin Baldwin (Scripps Research Institute), and Lorenz Studer (Memorial Sloan Kettering Cancer Center), and consist of short lectures and demonstration videos; curated sets of protocols, datasets, and other experimental resources; and recommended reading lists developed by 14 leading experts.
+The series’ five training modules were organized in partnership with Marius Wernig (Stanford University), Kristin Baldwin (Scripps Research Institute), and Lorenz Studer (Memorial Sloan Kettering Cancer Center, and consist of short lectures and demonstration videos; curated sets of protocols, datasets, and other experimental resources; and recommended reading lists.

 The training modules provide:

-- Information on key techniques, procedures, and trouble-shooting tips for generating and functionally screening neurons, glia, mixed cultures, and neural organoids derived from stem cells.
+- Information on key techniques, procedures, and trouble-shooting tips for generating and functionally screening neurons, glia, mixed cultures, and neural organoids derived from stem cells; and

 - An understanding of the promise of stem cell models to model human conditions and disease phenotypes.